13-15 December 2020 // New Orleans, Louisiana

 Leadership is an integral competency for our profession.
 The leadership development of students is an important and ongoing process that requires commitment from both students and staff.
 Student affairs professionals and other university administrators play an essential role in coordinating, shaping, and evaluating the leadership development of students by designing leadership courses and programs, creating co-curricular opportunities, and utilizing emerging technologies.
 The Leadership Educators Institute (LEI) has a rich history of convening professionals committed to leadership development for nearly 10 years.

-A partnership between NASPA - Student Affairs Administrators in Higher Education,ACPA-College Student Educators International, and the National Clearinghouse for Leadership Programs (NCLP), LEI provides a unique opportunity for all professional levels within our field to engage in critical dialogue to support leadership development.
+A partnership between ACPA, NASPA, and the National Clearinghouse for Leadership Programs (NCLP), LEI provides a unique opportunity for all professional levels within our field to engage in critical dialogue to promote positive sustainable change on their campuses.

-The Leadership Educators Institute aims to create a space where student affairs administrators, scholars, and practitioners discuss current leadership topics, such as:
+The Leadership Educators Institute creates a space for student affairs administrators, scholars, and practitioners to discuss and advance current leadership topics, such as: